Skip to main content

 • The Kubernetes Pod associated with this Slurm node is Cordoned.
 See Pod Controller.

 Many Kubernetes-side drains are removed automatically when the originating condition is resolved on the Kubernetes side.
-If the drain is removed in Slurm before the originating condition is resolved, the Syncer reapplies the drain.
+When the drain is removed in Slurm before the originating condition is resolved, the Syncer reapplies the drain.

 Slurm downed nodes

-• Automatically by the Slurm Controller
+• Automatically by the Slurm Controller.

-• Manually by the user from within Slurm
+• Manually by the user from within Slurm.

-• Upon Pod deletion in Kubernetes
+• Upon Pod deletion in Kubernetes.

 Slurm node deletion